RoyElkabetz/CityLearn-MAD-CATS/README.md

   This timescale is also the timescale of the electricity price, and the carbon intensity, which constitute the global utility terms.

-The gap between these two timescales is the main challenge of the problem, and the reason why we are to use deep tree-search algorithms to find the optimal action for each building.
+The gap between these two timescales is the main challenge of the problem, and the reason why we are to use tree-search algorithms to find the optimal action for each building.

 - The long-term timescale is the whole year, which is the timescale of the data we have to train our decision-makers on.